snakypy/dotctrl/README.md

 **Init**

 After installing the package, you need to create the **Dotctrl** repository in an empty folder in the location of your choice.
-We recommend always creating in the users' root directory, because creating in the user's folder you can get lost if the user is deleted.
-With that, the example below:
+We recommend always creating in the users' root directory, because creating in the user's folder, it can be lost if the user is deleted.
+With that, see the example below:

 Linux: